 The industries Innovate UK funds

 Some of the Innovate UK funding competitions focus on specific industries.
-You can find background information about each industry in the Innovate UK delivery plan 2014-15.
 There are opportunities for your business in the following areas:

 Agriculture and food: